Oil rises on U.S. and European demand growth optimism

 Five analysts polled by Reuters estimated on average that U.S. crude inventories fell by 2.2 million barrels in the week to April 30.
 Oil inventories rose in the previous two weeks.

-The rate of refinery utilisation was expected to have increased by 0.5 percentage points last week, from 85.4% of total capacity in the week ended April 23, the poll showed.
+The rate of refinery utilisation was expected to have increased by 0.5 percentage point last week, from 85.4% of total capacity in the week ended April 23, the poll showed.

 A weaker dollar, hit by an unexpected slowdown in U.S. manufacturing growth, also helped to shore up oil prices on Tuesday.
 The lower dollar makes oil more attractive to buyers holding other currencies.

-In India, the total number of infections rose to just short of 20 million after the country registered more than 300,000 new cases for a 12th straight day, which is expected to hit fuel demand in the world’s most populous country behind China.
+In India, the total number of infections surpassed 20 million after the country again registered more than 300,000 new cases, which is expected to hit fuel demand in the world’s second-most populous country. [nL1N2MR0P5]

 “Strong demand forecasts for the second part of 2021 are providing a bullish seat for traders to drive rallies, not allowing any strong negative price reaction to drag for long, even at times of crisis, such as the recent one in India,” said Rystad Energy analyst Louise Dickson.